5t1k5/ATM-/README.md

 # ATM-
-withdrawing money with cards from the ATM
+withdrawing money without cards from the ATM